aykay76/cargo-command/notes.md

 Then when the operator is running, create a CR: https://sdk.operatorframework.io/docs/building-operators/golang/tutorial/#create-a-memcached-cr

+Sample CRs is in `config/samples`

-apply it using kubectl apply and
+apply it using kubectl apply